Frequently Asked Questions

 A set of rules and procedures are detailed on the first day, with an emphasis on proper etiquette and respect for knowledge.
 Seminars are generally conducted in lecture format with visual aids, and with regular question and answer sessions.
 Additionally, AlMaghrib seminars also contain group-learning sessions, where students are divided into smaller groups to study and learn together.
 Activities and presentations assigned to students vary from seminar to seminar and instructor to instructor, and are clearly explained during the seminar.

 How is the seating arranged?

-Men and Women are seated in the same classroom in two separate sections, facing the instructor.
-Women have an open, clear view of the instructor and the visual presentation.
-After careful thought, the seating arrangement of our seminars was chosen to allow both Men and Women to have access to the instructor, and at the same time maintain an atmosphere of mutual respect, privacy and comfort.
+Men and Women are seated in the same classroom, facing the instructor from their own areas.
+Everyone has an open, clear view of the instructor and the visual presentation.
+The arrangement of our seminars were chosen to allow both Men and Women to have full access to the instructor, and at the same time maintain an atmosphere of mutual respect, privacy and comfort.

 What is the level of student-teacher interaction?

 AlMaghrib seminars are conducted live and in person, not via the Internet.
 As a result, the level of student-teacher interaction is unchallenged by most other Islamic institutions and learning centers.
 Students have the opportunity to build a physical and direct connection with the instructors, including the ability to ask questions openly during the question and answer sessions and even accompany the instructors at some points for lunch and casual activities.
 After the seminar, students may log on to the AlMaghrib Student Forums where they can continue to interact with the instructor and fellow students long after the seminar has ended.

 Is there an exam?
 Where and what kind?